NullCGT/WEAL-RL/README.md

 ### Why C?

-This is a traditional roguelike, which follows the Berlin Interpretation fairly closely.
+This is a traditional roguelike, and follows the Berlin Interpretation fairly closely.
 Why not make it even more traditional by writing it in pure C?

-In all honesty, though, I simply like C. I love the lack of overhead and the granular control.
+In all honesty, though, I simply like C.

 ### Are save files compatible across computers?